Organise and customise your Flashcards

 Moving flashcards and folders

-[.number-box-cms]1[.number-box-cms][.text-col-1]To find a specific flashcard or note, you can do a keyword search.
-From a library page, click the search bar at the top of the screen, type in some keywords and hit enter (or click the search icon 🔎).[.text-col-1]
+[.number-box-cms]1[.number-box-cms][.text-col-1]To find a specific flashcard or note, you can use Scholarcy's search bar, located at the top of the page.
+From a library page, or even whilst viewing a flashcard, click the search bar at the top of the screen, type in some keywords and hit enter.[.text-col-1]

 What can you search for?

-- Notes that you have added to flashcards (limited to Scholarcy notes — Hypothes.is notes are separate)
+• Notes that you have added to flashcards

 🎉 Woo-hoo: You’ve learned how to organise and customise your Scholarcy library!
 Continue to the next step to learn how to assimilate and analyse flashcards, as well as how to export references and entire flashcards into external tools.